 Basic Information on Limited Liability Company

 The Limited Liability Companies Act covers the activities of a limited liability company.
-The Limited liability companies Act came into force on 1 September 2006.
+The Limited liability companies Act came into force on 1st of September 2006.
 A limited liability company is a legal person distinct from its shareholders.
-In practice this means that a limited liability company can have rights and obligations, as well as exercise control over such rights and obligations.
-It is important to remember that the company is represented by natural persons, such as the Board of Directors or the Managing Director.
+In practice this means that a limited liability company can be subject to rights and obligations (legal capacity) and exercise control over such rights and obligations (legal competency).
+However, it is important to remember that the company is represented by natural persons, such as the Board of Directors or the Managing Director.

 The advantage of a limited liability company, in comparison to other business forms, is that the shareholders’ liability for debts and other commitments is limited to their investment.
 Hence, they are not personally liable for the company’s commitments, and in turn the company is not liable for the shareholders’ commitments.
 In this regard, a limited liability company differs from a general partnership and a limited partnership, in which the partners are personally liable for the obligations of the partnership.
 However, in a limited partnership only the general (active) partners can be personally liable for the above mentioned obligations.